wp-plugins/ubercx-shipping-tracking/readme.txt

 6. Tracking Details.
 The detailed tracking information the customer can view.

 == Changelog ==

+= 1.3.0 =
+Renamed plugin from ubercx to snapcx. ubercx.io is not snapcx.
+No new functionality added or no bugs fixed in this release.

 = 1.2.1 =
 Customer interface is reworked to look more professional